jiayuebao/Event-Recommendation-Engine/README.md

 # Event-Recommendation-Engine
-This is an personalized event recommendation engine to recommend nearby event for users.
+This is an personalized event recommendation engine to recommend nearby events for users.